Tao Porchon-Lynch: Entertainment

 In her early career, Porchon worked in the fashion industry.
 She found success as a model and won several titles, including "Best Legs in Europe".
 For a period of time she was signed under the Lever Brothers.
 She travelled around the globe modeling in such cities as Paris.
 During the Second World War, Porchon moved to London and became a cabaret performer under the mentorship of Noël Coward.
 Notable journalist Quentin Reynolds took note of Porchon, writing that she made a "dark London brighter".

-After the war died down, she relocated to the United States, where she got a job as an actress under Metro-Goldwyn-Mayer, appearing in various Hollywood motion pictures, including Show Boat (1951), also featuring Kathryn Grayson, and The Last Time I Saw Paris (1954.
+After the war died down, she relocated to the United States, where she got a job as an actress under Metro-Goldwyn-Mayer, appearing in various Hollywood motion pictures, including The Thief of Bagdad, Show Boat (1951), also featuring Kathryn Grayson, and The Last Time I Saw Paris (1954).
 During her career as an actress, she frequently gave free yoga sessions to her fellow actors and actresses.
 She was also featured in the documentary If You're Not in the Obit, Eat Breakfast, a television film which premiered in 2017.